coders4help/lagesonum/README.md

 **A website created with Python Bottle and SQLite for entering and showing numbers with a timestamp.
-Used at Lageso in Berlin for helping refugees in the German registration process**
+Used at LAGeSo in Berlin for helping refugees in the German registration process**

 # Problem